cypress-io/eslint-plugin-cypress/README.md

 ### Cypress

-All rules from `eslint-plugin-cypress` are available through `eslint-plugin-cypress` and can be individually activated.
+All rules are available by importing from `eslint-plugin-cypress` and can be individually activated.
 - [cypress/unsafe-to-chain-command](https://github.com/cypress-io/eslint-plugin-cypress/blob/master/docs/rules/unsafe-to-chain-command.md) is activated and set to `error`

 ```js